bananaman7582-cmd/Registry-Helper-Library/README.md

 Every method that was present in the original version of this class retains its exact name, parameters, and return type.
 Code which already uses `RegistryHelper` will keep working without any changes.

-## License

-There is no LICENSE published for this repo yet.
-Until one is provided, consider the source copyrighted and get permission from the maintainer before distributing it.

 ## Contributing

 Any issues and pull requests are welcome at [github.com/bananaman7582-cmd/Registry-Helper-Library](https://github.com/bananaman7582-cmd/Registry-Helper-Library).